WebAhead/master-reference/coursebook/week-2/project.md

 - laps
 - countdown timer
 - split timer
-- add as much functionality as you like!
+- add as much functionality as you like! (alarm, translator, speed up/slow down etc.)